ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * If the leader continued but the helper finished, or if the leader finished but the helper continued, then mark the report as failed and do not process it further.
 * If the leader and helper finished, then continuation is complete.
-At this point the report has been completely processed and both aggregators have recovered an output share.
-The leader proceeds as described in {{agg-complete}}.
+At this point the report has been prepared for aggregation and both aggregators have recovered an output share that can be aggregated and collected as described in {{collect-flow}}.
 * If the leader and helper continued, then the leader computes its next state transition ("prep_next") and sends the helper a PrepareShare message with the payload computed as described below.